The cost of an otoplasty starts at $6,999.

 If you are unhappy with your ears but are not a good candidate for an otoplasty procedure, learn more about SpaMedica’s non-surgical treatment options.

 Big, protruding, or misshapen ears can seriously affect one’s self-esteem.
 This procedure gives patients the confidence they’ve likely been searching for most of their lives.

 Many patients in need of otoplasty are reluctant to wear earrings to avoid drawing attention to their ears.
 Post-op patients look forward to wearing earrings and feel comfortable revealing their new look.

 Disproportionate ears can throw the entire face off balance.
 After the otoplasty, patients enjoy a balanced and symmetrical face.
 This makes them look and feel much more attractive.

 While many people get an otoplasty due to congenital disabilities, others undergo the procedure after suffering an injury.
 The surgeons will perform the otoplasty to restore one or both ears to its original state.

 Otoplasty, like every procedure, comes with a small chance of potential complications.
 The best thing patients can do to minimize the likelihood of complications is to select a trusted surgeon.
 The team at SpaMedica has years of experience performing otoplasty and has not seen many of the risks associated with the procedure:

-Dr. Mulholland and Dr. Bell take special care when making incisions during the otoplasty procedure.
+Dr. Bell takes special care when making incisions during the otoplasty procedure.
 Still, visible scarring is possible.
 The renowned SpaMedica plastic surgeons examine the patient’s skin tone and surgical needs to provide patients with expectations regarding scars.

 Skin Sensation Changes